General-Purpose Models for the Chemical Sciences: LLMs and Beyond

 Transformers \autocite{vaswani2017attention} are also designed for sequential data, but are particularly powerful in capturing long-range dependencies and rich contextual relationships within sequences.
 Their core \enquote{attention mechanism} allows them to weigh the importance of different parts of the input simultaneously (quadratic computational scaling---if you double the length of the sequence, the amount of work the model needs to do quadruples).
 Effectively, they can be thought of as a fully connected graph model,\autocite{velivckovic2023everything, joshi2025transformers} where each representation of a token is connected to every other token and can impact its representation.

-\begin{itemize} \item \textbf{Input}: Similar to \glspl{lstm}, data is tokenized and often enhanced with positional encodings (see \Cref{fig:architectures}, the tokenized sequence is added with positional information, e.g., using a sinusoidal signal---the red-blue spectrum) to maintain information about where in a sequence a token is placed (the attention mechanism itself does not preserve this information). \item \textbf{Processing}: Uses attention mechanisms, where every atom/token attends to every other token simultaneously.
+\begin{itemize} \item \textbf{Input}: Similar to \glspl{lstm}, data is tokenized and often enhanced with positional encodings (see \Cref{fig:architectures}, the tokenized sequence is added with positional information, e.g., using a sinusoidal signal---the red-blue spectrum) to maintain information about where in a sequence a token is placed (the attention mechanism itself does not preserve sequence order information). \item \textbf{Processing}: Uses attention mechanisms, where every atom/token attends to every other token simultaneously.
 This enables the capture of long-range interactions between distant elements of the sequence, regardless of their sequential distance.
 The \gls{fnn} transforms these attention-weighted representations.
 To get a more robust and comprehensive understanding of the relationships within a sequence, models don't just rely on a single way of \enquote{paying attention}.
 Instead, they employ multiple independent \enquote{attention heads} known as multi-head attention. \item \textbf{Pooling}: Uses an aggregated representation or special token that combines information from all tokens, enabling global molecular property prediction. \end{itemize}